 Kick back under the stars on the Great Lawn and enjoy the amazing sounds of The Wood Brothers during Concerts in the Garden on July 10.
 Purchase tickets online or in person at Garden Admissions.
 Prices do not include sales tax and transaction fees.
 Garden members present membership card at Admissions or enter member number online to receive the discount.
 Donor level Garden members and above call 404-591-1539 for Platinum Tickets.

-Gates open at 6 p.m., the show begins at 7:30 p.m., platinum ticket holders may enter 30 minutes before General Admission.
+General Admission gates open at 6:30 p.m., the show begins at 7:30 p.m., platinum ticket holders may enter 30 minutes prior to General Admission.

 Extremely limited $10 on-site parking ($5 for 4 or more people per vehicle) is available onsite in the SAGE Parking Facility on a first-come, first-serve basis.
 Multi-Visit SAGE Parking Passes are valid on concert nights.
 Please consider alternative means of transportation.